Overview

 Kore 99

-Just last season, Head invigorated its Kore series by making a handful of product changes that palpably improved every Kore model’s performance.
-You’d think the Austrian brand would rest on its considerable laurels, but it elected to add a urethane topcoat – like frosting on the proverbial cake – to help protect the top and sides from nicks and scratches.
-Lo, and behold, the addition of an end-to-end dampening layer gave the new Kores a …READ MORE
+Just two years ago, Head invigorated its Kore series by making a handful of product changes that palpably improved every Kore model’s performance.
+You’d think the Austrian brand would have rested on its considerable laurels, but the following year it elected to add a urethane topcoat – like frosting on the proverbial cake – to help protect the top and sides from nicks and scratches.
+Lo, and behold, the addition of an end-to-end dampening layer …READ MORE

 Supershape e-Rally